lukasaq/hack-class/m1-m5review.md

 -------------------------------------------------------------------------
-### *command line in linux to get network info ifconfig switched ip route ip addr netstat*
+### *command line in linux to get network info ifconfig ip route ip addr netstat AND ALL SWITCHES*